 The webcast demonstrates how this new gen mobile VR is poised to transform learning in 2020.
 Hyper-realistic performance environments with positional audio and haptic response speak to all three senses, creating a complete sense of presence.
 With unlimited do-overs, learners can maximize “reps and sets” to accelerate skill development.
 We discuss how to develop multi-player VR sims where students and instructors can interact with each other.

 Seasoned artists working with professional-grade game engines can create high physical fidelity that looks, sounds and even feels like the real work environment.
 Developers can also create accurate functional fidelity, where equipment and other objects in the performance environment act like the real thing.
 In our lab sim for pharma leader Novartis you can stretch the plastic tubes in such realistic ways that that your brain tricks you into feeling the resistance in your hands.
 However, designing for realism doesn’t guarantee learning.
 Simulations also need to be designed for cognitive fidelity, applying sound instructional principles to ensure that people actually learn the correct skills.

-The webcast will discuss how to develop human-centered learning simulations with tutorials, feedback, guided practice, engagement and scenario design.
-We’ll share examples of VR sims and mobile games where learners practice skills under a variety of stressful conditions.
+In the webcast we discuss how to develop human-centered learning simulations with tutorials, feedback, guided practice, engagement and scenario design.
+We share examples of VR sims and mobile games where learners practice skills under a variety of stressful conditions.